MetPX/sarracenia/doc/subscriber.rst

 current working directory.
 Only one download process is started, by default.
-If higher performance is needed, then the *instance* option can be set to a higher number, and that number of sr_subscribers will share the work of downloading, each with their own log file (0002,0003, etc...)
+If higher performance is needed, then the *instance* option can be set to a higher number, and that number of sr_subscribers will share the work of downloading, each with their own log file (0002,0003, etc...).
 As the start up is normal, that means the authentication information was good.
 Passwords are stored in the ~/.config/sarra/credentials.conf file.
 The format is just a complete url on each line.
 Example for above would be::